One L: Summary

 One L tells author Scott Turow's experience as a first-year Harvard Law School student.
-The book takes place in the heart of Boston, where Harvard University is located.
-First years, or One-L's as they are often called, all face similar issues their initial year of law school.
+The book takes place in Cambridge, Massachusetts where Harvard University is located.
+First years, or One-L's as they are often called, all face similar issues in their initial year of law school.
 Harvard, known for its reputation as one of the best law schools in the country, takes only about 12% of applicants.

 Turow recounts his time there, the professors and classes that helped mold him into the lawyer and writer that he became.
 Each professor has their own very distinct teaching style and demeanor that Turow thoroughly outlines.
 Professor William Zechman with his disorienting hypotheticals, Nicky Morris, the young and progressive civil procedure professor who is well liked among students, and Rudolph Perini, a notorious, brilliant bully in the court and classroom.

-All of the characters, including the professors, were real people.
-While he changed the names of all the characters, people have been able to figure out who Turow was referring to.
+All of the characters, including the professors, were real people, though Turow changed their names and distinguishing characteristics.
+One of the recurrent characters, Rudolph Perini, was identified as Harvard law professor Arthur Miller.

 Characters

 Scott Turow

-The narrator of the novel, a previously successful, young English teacher at Stanford with a deep affinity for law.
-After deciding to take the LSAT on a whim, his astonishingly high score gives him the opportunity to select among the elite Law Schools.
-Turow notes that he decided to choose Harvard Law based on their reputation as one of the most elite, despite the fact that many of his colleagues who had attended did not speak very highly of the school.
-Turow and his wife move to Cambridge, Massachusetts and he begins classes in the fall of 1975.
+The narrator, a previously successful, young English instructor at Stanford with a deep affinity for law.
+After deciding to take the LSAT on a whim, his high score gives him the opportunity to select among the elite law schools.
+Turow notes that he decided to choose Harvard Law based on its reputation as one of the most elite, despite the fact that many of his colleagues who had attended did not speak very highly of the school.
+Turow and his wife move to Arlington, Massachusetts, and he begins classes in the fall of 1975.
 It is at Harvard that he "meets his enemy."